The BC Endurance Community

 BC Endurance has three central pillars: Training, Education, and Community.
 Each pillar supports and amplifies our annual program for runners, joggers, and walkers.

 Training.
-We train three times per week in diverse locations around Oahu.
-Our weeknight workouts build power and tempo, and our weekend morning workout builds endrance.
+We train three times per week in diverse locations around O’ahu.
+Our weeknight workouts build power and tempo, and our weekend morning workout builds endurance.

 Education.
-We share our knowledge of adaptive training, sensible eating, and effective living through our educational courses, materials, and focused discussions on diverse topics.
+We share our knowledge of adaptive training, sensible eating, and effective living through educational courses, materials, and focused discussions.

 Testimonials